 DoNotPay can help you solve various problems—paying Chase bills, reaching Chase customer service, disputing parking tickets, and much more.
-Just sign up in your web browser or using your iOS device, and you are good to go.
+Just sign up in your web browser and you are good to go.
 Find out more about DoNotPay’s features from the list below:

 - Get refunds for delayed or canceled flights